Sweden during World War II: Political

-Between 1523 and Sweden's final war with Russia in 1809, a state of war had existed between these two countries for 67 out of those 286 years.
+Between 1523 and Sweden's final war with the Russian Empire in 1809, a state of war had existed between these two countries for 67 out of those 286 years.
 Russia was seen as the historical hereditary enemy of Sweden.
 In the peace that followed the Finnish War in 1809, all of Finland had been ceded to Russia and Sweden was reduced to two thirds of its former size.

 As the end of the 19th century approached, and the beginning of the 20th began, Sweden, like many other nations, became beset by strikes and public disorder.
 Appalling working conditions were no longer tolerated and the working class was rising against the state.
 In 1908 alone, there were about 300 strikes in Sweden.
 By 1917, Sweden's need for a new political system was apparent from these riots.
 Sweden had remained neutral during World War One but with a tendency to side with the Central Powers.
-Since the 1880s, the socialist movement in Sweden had been divided into two opposing groups: the revolutionary socialists, a communist movement, and the reformists, a social democratic movement, the latter being the larger of the two.
+Since the 1880s, the socialist movement in Sweden had been divided into two opposing groups: the revolutionary socialists, a communist movement; and the reformists, a social democratic movement – the latter of which being the larger of the two.
 In 1917, the rules of democracy were changed in Sweden, the electorate's size grew and in 1921, women were also allowed to vote.

 But even these reforms were seen as far too radical by some conservatives.
 Some wanted strong leadership and did not believe in democracy.
 In the 1920s and 1930s, confrontations between employers and employees in Sweden continued.
 In 1931, this culminated with the Ådalen shootings, an incident where the military opened fire on a protest march.
 In the same year, a secret right-wing militia, the Munckska kåren, was exposed.
 It had recruited about 2000 men and had access to heavy weaponry.
 It was disbanded the next year.

 At the other end of the political spectrum, following the Russian Civil War the Russian Empire had become the Soviet Union and many Swedish communists were cooperating with this new Soviet regime, seeking to realize a world revolution.
 Compromise and a parliamentary system were thought to stand in the way of a more equal and just society.

-A new cabinet led by the social democrats with Per Albin Hansson as Prime Minister, took control in 1932.
-A policy of cooperation and consensus was pursued, which led to a furthering of the divide between the two socialist factions: the communists and the reformist left.
+A new cabinet led by the social democrats with Per Albin Hansson as Prime Minister took control in 1932.
+A policy of cooperation and consensus was pursued, which led to a furthering of the divide between the two socialist factions: the communists and the Reformist Left.
 The distance between these two, at least at the ideological level, became so great that the communists often referred to the social democrats as "the social fascists".
 Apart from a period termed "the vacation government" (Sw: semesterregeringen) between 19 June and 28 September 1936, Per Albin Hansson was to be the Prime Minister of Sweden until his death in 1946.